Skip to Main Content

 4. Poor Decision-Making

-Research shows that people do not truly hit full emotional maturity until they are in their mid-20’s.
+Research shows that people do not truly reach full emotional maturity until they are in their mid-20’s.
 It is an issue because it means that some young drivers lack strong decision-making skills.
 While any driver could make a bad (risky) decision while behind the wheel, younger drivers do so at a higher rate.
 Young drivers often make impulsive decisions behind the wheel, misjudging traffic situations or overestimating their driving skills.
 Their lack of experience contributes to risky choices, such as abrupt lane changes, running yellow lights, or tailgating.
 Poor decision-making can lead to avoidable accidents.

 5. Peer Pressure